hpfem/hermes/doc/src/installation/linux.rst

 (Note: cmake has to be at least version 2.6 or later, matplotlib has to be at least 0.98.5.2 or higher.)

+If you want to use fast saving / loading of Hermes entities, install

+  - BSON

+    - Clone the BSON Mongo driver git repository from git@github.com:l-korous/mongo-c-driver.git (if you don't know how, here is a tip: `Getting a Git Repository <http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository>`_)
+    - Compile and install using 'make install'

 To obtain the source code, clone the Git repository from Github::

     git clone git://github.com/hpfem/hermes.git